 Most asylum seekers get temporary residence permits.
 This means that you are allowed to stay in Sweden for a certain amount of time, generally 13 months or three years.
 When your residence permit expires, you can apply for an extension.
-If you still need protection, you can get a residence permit for two more years.
+If you still need protection, you can get a residence permit for two or three more years.

 If you are between 17 and 24 years old and are studying at upper secondary school, you can, in certain cases, get a longer residence permit to enable you to complete your upper secondary studies.